NelsonPython/tuningGuides/DeepLearning.md

 ## Intel&reg; Neural Compressor

-[Intel® Neural Compressor](https://intel.github.io/neural-compressor) is an open-source Python library that runs on Intel CPUs and GPUs.
+[Intel® Neural Compressor](https://intel.github.io/neural-compressor) is one of the key AI software components in the Intel® oneAPI AI Analytics Toolkit.
+It is an open-source Python library that runs on Intel CPUs and GPUs.
+This toolkit delivers unified interfaces across multiple deep learning frameworks for popular network compression technologies, such as quantization, pruning, and knowledge distillation.
+It supports automatic, accuracy-driven, tuning strategies to quickly find the best model.
+It also implements different weight pruning algorithms to generate a pruned model with a pre-defined sparsity goal and it supports knowledge distillation from a teacher model to a student model.

 ## Hardware Configuration